Are you ready to go under the sea once again with Walt Disney and Ariel for a live-action retelling of the animated classic THE LITTLE MERMAID?

 Who Has Been Cast?

 Three exciting vocal performances in the film are that of Daveed Diggs, Jacob Tremblay and Awkwafina.
-Daveed Diggs told Collider he did more research than for any other role he ever played to voice Sebastian – a crab who serves as King Triton’s advisor and Ariel’s mentor.
+Daveed Diggs told Collider he had never done more research for any other role when preparing to voice Sebastian – a crab who serves as King Triton’s advisor and Ariel’s mentor.
 GOOD BOYS and ROOM actor Jacob Tremblay told Collider that he was very impressed with the new character design for his role of Flounder – the fish who swims by Ariel’s side.
 Awkwafina – who previously worked with Disney on SHANG-CHI AND THE LEGEND OF THE TEN RINGS – called voicing the eccentric seagull, Scuttle, a “mind-blowing experience” when speaking to ComicBook.com.

 Who Is Directing The Little Mermaid?